Our School Council is elected in the Autumn Term, through in-class elections, each year.

 Current Funding Projects:

-School Council are currently considering how we can make school more eco-friendly and reduce our plastic use.
-We have a sub-committee investigating recycling provision and one looking in to how we can make our playground plastic-free!
+In the past, School Council have considered how we can make school more eco-friendly and reduce our paper waste.
+This year, we have a sub-committee investigating how we can make our playground plastic-free!

 Next Meeting Focus: